nspcc-dev/neofs-s3-gw/docs/authmate.md

 To issue a secret means to create a Bearer and (optionally) Session tokens and put them as an object into a container on the NeoFS network.

-By default, the tool creates a container with a name `auth-container` and ACL 0x3c8c8cce (all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`).
+By default, the tool creates a container with a name the same as container ID in NeoFS and ACL 0x3c8c8cce (all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`).